Altonaer Museum

 Can I buy tickets online?

-Ticket purchasing options may be available through the museum’s official website.
-It is recommended to check for the latest information.
+Ticket purchasing options may be available online; refer to the official website for the latest details.

 Are there restrooms and cafes?